tuanmanh1410/Object_Detection_CustomDataset/README.md

 └── validate.py
 ```

-The content of the `egg_mono.yaml` should be the following: (Just example, depend on your dataset)
+The content of the `egg_mono.yaml` should be the following: (Just example, depend on your dataset.
+The data path should be absoluted)

 ```yaml
 # Images and labels direcotry should be relative to train.py